akashshetty1010/Bank-Statement-Analyzer/README.md

 - [ ] README.md is available with setup, processing, risk and assumption details

 ---
+## 15. Future Improvements

+   - Support more varied statement layouts, including pages with embedded images or random formatting.
+   - Upgrade the UI with Next.js, Tailwind CSS for a more polished experience.
+   - Refactor into a scalable FastAPI + PostgreSQL + Redis + Celery for a strong BE architecture.
+   - Improve extraction from low-quality, rotated and complex scanned statements.
+   - Expand classification and counterparty detection for unfamiliar narrations.
+   - Add more risk metrics and configurable scoring rules.

+---
-## 15. Useful commands at a glance
+## 16. Useful commands at a glance

 Start backend: